OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Create the HTML file for the task pane

 Create a folder in the root of the project named **msg-compose**.
-Then in that folder, create a file named **insert-gist.html**, and add the following markup to define the HTML for the task pane.
+Then in that folder, create a file named **insert-gist.html**, and add the following markup to define the UI for the task pane.

 ```html
 <!DOCTYPE html>